PharmGKB/PharmCAT/docs/Disclaimers.md

    submitted vcf file; all missing queried positions are not considered in the allele determination process.
 See the [gene definition tables](https://github.com/PharmGKB/PharmCAT/releases) for more information about what positions are queried in the vcf file.
 Missing positions might alter the assigned genotype, subsequent phenotype prediction and CPIC recommendation.
-If the supplied vcf file is missing positions, those positions will be noted in Section 3:
+If the supplied vcf file is missing positions, those positions will be noted in Section III:
-   Allele Calls for each gene of this report.
+   Allele Matching Details for each gene of this report.
 For the most reliable allele determination, reference calls as well as variant calls in the vcf file for every queried position must be provided by the user.
 3. For cytochrome P450 genes, TPMT, NUDT15, UGT1A1, and SLCO1B1, the \*1 allele is defined by the absence of variation specified in the gene definition tables.
 This allele cannot be identified by variants; rather, \*1 is assigned by default when no variation for the queried positions is reported in the submitted vcf file.
 The same is true for all